fredhohman/a-viz-of-ice-and-fire/README.md

 # A Viz of Ice and Fire

-*An interactive, narrative visualization summarizing the visual and textual aspects of the hit HBO series Game of Thrones.*
+*Summarizing Entertainment Video Using Color and Dialogue*

-By [Fred Hohman][fred], [Sandeep Soni][sandeep], and [Ian Stewert][ian].
+An interactive, narrative visualization summarizing the visual and textual aspects of the hit HBO series Game of Thrones.

-This is the public repo for our CS 7450 Information Visualization final project, titled "A Viz of Ice and Fire."
-You can view the web visualization [here](http://fredhohman.com/a-viz-of-ice-and-fire/).
+Code and data documentation, plus hosted visualization coming soon!

 ![cover.png](cover.png)